 (573) 651-2108 Fax

-Sex discrimination and/or harassment should be reported to the Assistant to the President Equity & Diversity.
+Sex discrimination and/or harassment should be reported to the Vice President Equity, Access and Behavioral Health.

-Reports made using this form are sent directly to the Assistant to the President Equity and Diversity.
+Reports made using this form are sent directly to the Vice President Equity, Access and Behavioral Health.
 Upon receipt of the report and depending on the detail of the information provided, the institution will take reasonable steps to investigate the matter, stop the harassment, prevent its recurrence and remedy its effects.Click here to fill out an online incident report